 Quick physics lesson: speakers can be categorised into two different species – active and passive.
 Passive speakers are your standard, driver-filled boxes requiring an external amplifier to make a sound.
 Once the signal from the amplifier reaches them, there's an internal, non-powered crossover built-in which filters the appropriate frequencies to each of the driver units.

-There are also speakers that are passive in nature, but still have an amplifier built-in.
-These beasts are referred to as powered, and are represented by most of the sub-thousand-pound products on our list.
+Stay with us: there are also speakers that are passive in nature, but still have an amplifier built-in.
+These beasts are referred to as 'powered', and are represented by most of the sub-thousand-pound products on our list.